Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 $\ATS$ takes an important part in how [variable length parameters][Variable length parameters] are handled.

-> Note: additional details about built-in array types are available [here][Built-in array types-bi].
+> Note: additional details about built-in array types are available [here][Built-in array types].

-[Built-in array types-bi]: #built-in-array-types

 #### Classifier types